1uci1er/1uci1er/README.md

 - 🔒 Passionate about **Cybersecurity**, **Penetration Testing**, and **System Hardening**.
 - 💻 Building and tinkering with **Linux distributions**—Creator of **BlackShieldOS**, a security-focused Arch Linux-based distro.
 - 🌟 Advocate for **Open Source** and constantly learning about **emerging technologies**.
-- 📜 Strong believer in **knowledge sharing** and contributing to the tech community.
+- 📜 Strong believer in:
+  - **Knowledge sharing** and contributing to the tech community.
+  - **Learning hacking and cybersecurity** to protect my country from threats posed by other nations (like **North Korea, China, USA, and others**) that constantly attempt to compromise government and military data.

 ## 🛠️ Skills & Technologies
 - **Operating Systems**: Arch Linux, BlackShieldOS, and other Linux distros